 Streaming: Yes, but only the first two seasons, but you can watch the full show here

 Why you should watch it: Despite RuPaul’s offensive comments and his narrow representation of drag queens, this OTT reality show is truly iconic for so many reasons.
-From the hilarious queens that have us cry-laughing 24/7 (can we talk about Laganja Estranja’s iconic death drop for a quick sec?) to their equally outrageous costumes, there’s a reason this show is a hit with both LGBTQ viewers and allies.
+From the hilarious queens that have us cry-laughing 24/7 (can we talk about Laganja Estranja’s iconic death drop for a quick sec?) to their equally magnificent costumes, there’s a reason this show is a hit.

 Synopsis: When the headliner at a drag bar refuses to perform, a young newcomer makes his debut while backstabbing queens fling insults behind the curtain.

-Why you should watch it: This laugh-out-loud comedy, starring Caldwell Tidicue, a.k.a Bob The Drag Queen, is wildly outlandish and will have fans of RuPaul’s Drag Race hooked until the very end.
+Why you should watch it: This laugh-out-loud comedy, starring Caldwell Tidicue, a.k.a Bob The Drag Queen, is wildly outlandish and will have you hooked until the very end.
 If you’re in the mood for something lighthearted and equally extra (in the best way possible), this film is a must-binge.

 Synopsis: From the creators of The Matrix and Babylon 5 comes this tense series in which eight people can telepathically experience each other’s lives.

-Why you should watch it: The show scores major points for trans representation with director and co-creator Lana Wachowski, who wrote the character of Nomi Marks off of her personal experiences as a trans woman.
+Why you should watch it: The show scores major points for trans representation with director and co-creator Lana Wachowski, who wrote the character of Nomi Marks off of her personal experiences.
 Plus, Nomi is *actually* played by a trans actress (the ridiculously talented Jamie Clayton), which is often a rarity in the entertainment industry.
-And don’t even get us started on Marks and her girlfriend Amanita (Freema Agyeman) who are freakin’ adorable and have us like:
+And don’t even get us started on Marks and her girlfriend Amanita (Freema Agyeman) who are freakin’ adorable.

 Synopsis: A wealthy married woman and a female department store clerk begin a forbidden affair in the 1950s that leads to both heartache and liberating joy.